jdglaser/self-study-cs/README.md

 + **Quality over quantity** - A focus on quality, well respected learning material - not a giant, thrown together list of articles, MOOCs, and videos.
 + **Textbooks over MOOCs where possible** - A preference for well regarded textbooks & university lectures over MOOCs<sup>1</sup>.
 + **Fundamentals** - A focus on CS fundamentals, not on "what's hot right now."
-+ **Self-contained** - Prerequisites, even those for basic mathematics, are not overlooked.
 + **Core math included** - CS is, at its core, a branch of applied mathematics.
 This curriculum treats it as such.
 + **Suitable for self instruction** - Materials are convenient, effective, and easy to consume for the motivated self-learner.